lbl-srg/obc/specification/source/cxf.rst

                                  have multiple Constants.
    DataType                      A data type description for Block connectors, Parameters,
                                  and Constants.
-   BooleanInput                  An Input Connector for boolean data type.
+   BooleanInput                  An InputConnector for boolean data type.
-   BooleanOutput                 An Output Connector for boolean data type.
+   BooleanOutput                 An OutputConnector for boolean data type.
-   IntegerInput                  An Input Connector for integer data type.
+   IntegerInput                  An InputConnector for integer data type.
-   IntegerOutput                 An Output Connector for integer data type.
+   IntegerOutput                 An OutputConnector for integer data type.
-   RealInput                     An Input Connector for real data type.
+   RealInput                     An InputConnector for real data type.
-   RealOutput                    An Output Connector for real data type.
+   RealOutput                    An OutputConnector for real data type.
    EnumerationType               An Integer enumeration starting with the value 1, each element
                                  is mapped to a unique String.
-   AnalogInput                   An Input Connector for analog data type.
+   AnalogInput                   An InputConnector for analog data type.
-   AnalogOutput                  An Output Connector for analog data type.
+   AnalogOutput                  An OutputConnector for analog data type.
    String                        A data type to represent text.
    ============================  ===========================================================